eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 Serial jobs
 -----------
-Serial jobs only uses a process with **one** execution thread, this means one core of a CPU, given our configuration without HTT_ (Hyper-Threading Technology).
+Serial jobs only use a process with **one** execution thread, this means one core of a CPU, given our configuration without HTT_ (Hyper-Threading Technology).

-This kind of job does not take advantage of our computational resources, but is the basic step to create more complex jobs.
+This kind of job does not take advantage of our computational resources but is the basic step to create more complex jobs.

 In terms of Slurm, this job uses one ``task (process)`` and one ``cpu-per-task (thread)`` in one ``node``.
-In fact, we don't need to specify any resource, the default value for those options in Slurm are ``1``.
+In fact, we don't need to specify any resource, the default value for those options in Slurm is ``1``.

 Here_ is a good article about the differences between ``Processes`` and ``Threads``.